 Whenever you see a cross mark next to a page, you already know there is no associated interest in Ads Manager.

-But whenever you see a tick, add the interest into your targeting! 🙂
+But whenever you see a tick, add interest to your targeting! 🙂

 This much for this week, folks!